vives-ai-edge/workshop/src/03-live-classification/02-deployment/index.md

 - Double-clicking the zip-folder and drag-and-drop its contents to the folder OR
 - by right-clicking the zip-folder and selecting the right folder to export the files to.

+The zip-folder contains four items:

+- An *edge-impulse-sdk*-folder: Contains the SDK of Edge Impulse with all required libraries for classification, feature extraction etc.
+- A *model-parameters*-folder: A folder with three files that contain the metadata or parameters of your project.
+- A *tflite-model*-folder: Contains the (EON) compiled version of the selected model.
+This will contain the structure and weights of the (quantised) neural network we created.
+- A *CMakeLists.txt*-file: the configuration file if we would compile the code using the "cmake"-command.

 After extracting the files to the standalone mbed project folder, the contents should look like this:

 ![Extract to project](./img/ei_mbed_folder.png)